 Read Owner’s Manuals and Warranty Information

 Search your house for the owner’s manual of your washer.
 It will be required, so you can read what the manufacturers recommended when moving the washing machine.
-If your copy of the manual is nowhere to be found, do a Google search of the particular brand, the model and put manual at the extreme.
+If your copy of the manual is nowhere to be found, do a Google search of the particular brand, the model, and put the manual at the extreme.
 Should that not work as well then contact the place where you bought the washer for help.
 Kindly note that reading the owner’s manual is a recommended procedure.

 Get the Necessary Relocation Equipment and Supplies

 It is more important to use the appropriate equipment when relocating a washing machine.
-Equipment like appliance dolly, moving blankets, pliers, a vacuum cleaner, wrench, packing tape, gloves, washing machine cleaners and moving straps.
+Equipment like appliance dolly, moving blankets, pliers, a vacuum cleaner, wrench, packing tape, gloves, washing machine cleaners, and moving straps.